Japan's Culinary Obsession

 Shabu-shabu (shäbo͞oˈshäbo͞o)

 You will no doubt recognize the name of one of Japan's most popular exported dishes.
-Shabu-shabu (also spelled shyabu-shyabu) is tender, thin slices of beef held with chopsticks and swished around in a pot of boiling water, then dipped in sauce before being eaten.
-Some versions of Shabu-shabu use pork, crab, chicken, lamb, duck, or lobster.
+Shabu-shabu (also spelled shyabu-shyabu) features tender, thin slices of beef held with chopsticks and swished around in a pot of boiling water, then dipped in sauce before being eaten along with vegetables.
+Other versions of Shabu-shabu use pork, crab, chicken, lamb, duck, or lobster.
 The dish is related to sukiyaki in style as both consist of thinly-sliced meat and vegetables and served with dipping sauces.
 However, shabu-shabu is considered to be more savory and less sweet than sukiyaki.

 With shabu-shabu the meat and vegetables, which are cooked at your table grill, are usually dipped in ponzu or goma (sesame seed) sauce before eating, served along with a bowl of steamed rice.
 Once the meat and vegetables have been eaten, leftover long-simmering broth from the pot is customarily combined with the remaining rice, and the resulting fabulous tasting soup is eaten last.
 The dish origins are traced back to the Chinese hot pot known as shuan yang rou.